aryamankhandelwal/alchemy/README.md

 # Alchemy

-New Bets Portfolio Dashboard for Astra Tech's **New Horizons** initiative.
+Dynamic New Bets Portfolio for Astra Tech's initiatives in pipeline.

 ```bash
 npm install